giovannymassuia/minimalist-java/README.md

-# Minimalist Java
+# Minimalist Java - 🚧 wip

+> ## 👷🏗️ Under development
+> This project is under development and is not ready for use.

+---

 Minimalist Java is a collection of lightweight Java libraries aiming to simplify and streamline your Java development.
 This project is structured as a monorepo, containing multiple individual libraries that can be used independently or together for a cohesive development experience.

 [![Release](https://github.com/giovannymassuia/minimalist-java/actions/workflows/publish.yaml/badge.svg)](https://github.com/giovannymassuia/minimalist-java/actions/workflows/publish.yaml)